SgfdDttt/sara/README.md

 To run the experiment with Legal BERT, I'm providing the scripts as well.
 They are similar to the BERT scripts, except that they point to the Legal BERT model and tokenizer instead of ordinary BERT.
 You need to modify the value of the variable `bert_model` to point to Legal BERT.

 ## Feedforward neural models and nonneural models
 Scripts can be found under `exp/{neural,nonneural}_word2vec_{statutes,context,question}_{binary,numerical}/`, and run like the above.
-You will need to specify which word embedding file you want to use.
+You will need to specify which word embedding file you want to use, by modifying the `word_embeddings` file in the bash script.
 The word embeddings need to be specified one word per line, followed by its vectors entries.
 The first line is the number of vectors followed by the dimensionality.

-For convenience, we're providing a filtered word2vec file under `dataset/word2vec.txt`.
+For convenience, we're providing a filtered word2vec file under `dataset/word2vec.txt`. **What about Andrew's TaxVectors?**

 # todo
 * [ ] get someone from the lab to try this out
 * [ ] copy over the statute source files
 * [ ] add license
 * [ ] remove the CUDA_VISIBLE_DEVICES statement in scripts
-* [ ] add Legal BERT and tokenizer to the repo.
+* [ ] add pointer to Legal BERT or Legal BERT itself to repo
+* [ ] add pointer to Tax Vectors
 * [x] write how to install section
 * [x] create requirement file for pip (run pip freeze on my repo and figure out swi-prolog version)
 * [x] get interactive session and test all scripts